brson/wasm-opt-rs/notes.md

 This feels like overkill for such a small project, but they all have a clear role in the stack, and several layers are doing simple transformations around the FFI boundary.

+Prior to publication of this blog post we asked David Tolnoy, the author of `cxx` to review our usage of his library.
+He made many insightful suggestions and contributions, some of which we hope to pass on here.

 The next sections discuss our objectives at the outset of the project, then the bulk of this post is about our experience attempting to fulfill them.